brenoslivio/SegmentationCellCycles/README.md

 SCC0251 - Image Processing

-Name: Breno Lívio Silva de Almeida
+Name: Breno Lívio Silva de Almeida, Num USP: 10276675

-Num USP: 10276675
+---

 It's known the association of differences in the rates of cellular division and differences in the amount of time spent in each stage of cellular division between healthy and cancer cells [1].
 Therefore, it's essential to create methods to analyze images of a process as cell division.